 Background conditions also assume the widening of Surratts Road between Beverly Drive and Brandywine Road.
-Given that the project is shown in the current county Capital Improvement Program (CIP) with 100 percent funding within six years, staff has allowed the traffic study to include this improvement as a part of the background condition.
+Given that the project is shown in the current county Capital Improvement Program (CIP) with 100 percent funding within six years, the traffic study to includes this improvement as a part of the background condition.
 However, staff notes that this improvement has an unusually long history of full funding in the CIP without being constructed.
 The page regarding this improvement from the current CIP for FY 2003 is provided as an attachment.
-Furthermore, DPW&T has indicated in their referral comments that this CIP item will not be fully funded for construction in the upcoming CIP.

 This improvement is particularly important to traffic circulation in the area.
-Widening the link of Surratts Road eastward from Brandywine Road may provide an outlet for traffic using Brandywine
+Widening the link of Surratts Road eastward from Brandywine Road may provide an outlet for traffic using Brandywine Road.

-Road.
 Also, the intersection improvements at Brandywine Road/Surratts Road that are a part of this CIP project are important because this intersection currently operates poorly, particularly in the AM peak hour.